-Beginning with Fall 2013 admissions, the College of Pharmacy at Ferris State University now participates in the PharmCAS Early Decision Program.
+The College of Pharmacy at Ferris State University participates in the PharmCAS Early Decision Program.
 The PharmCAS Early Decision Program is a binding option that is available to applicants who see one particular Pharm.D. program (in this case Ferris) as a first choice; and will enroll if accepted.
-Applicants for the Early Decision Program (EDP) may only apply to one participating school.
-This is done by the early deadline of September 4, 2012.
+Applicants for the Early Decision Program (EDP) may only apply to one participating school during the early decision time period.
+This is done by the early deadline of September 3, 2013.
 If you wish to participate in the EDP, your completed application, transcripts and submission fee must be received at PharmCAS by the deadline or your status will be changed automatically from early decision to regular status.

 The Early Decision Program will be more selective since access to course work and grades may be more limited.
 It is suggested that applicants for the Early Decision Program: